bshihab/laser_speckle_project/README.md

 # Laser Speckle Analysis Project

-This project implements a system for capturing and analyzing laser speckle patterns in real-time.
+This project implements a sophisticated system for capturing and analyzing laser speckle patterns in real-time.
 It consists of several components:

 1. A modern Python-based UI application for laser speckle analysis
 2. Arduino-based hardware control for laser intensity adjustment